hermensbas/azerothcore_installer/readme.md

 # After init or talents respec make sure you reset bot AI (see unbot).
 .playerbot bot add <name-of-character-on-account> (or account name instead of character name to add all characters on an account

-# while in BG
-.playerbots debug bg showpath=all
 ```

 Tank attack @dps attack in 10 seconds